The Various Types of Hidden Object Scenes

 There are also unique scene types that only certain games have.
 For instance, Rooms of Memory and Agency 33 both have an invert scene mode which will, of course, invert the entire scene.
 So, although the scenes are basically the same, the inversion changes how you view the scene, making it feel like it’s a whole new scene.
 Furthermore, The Secret Society offers a special Morph mode whereby the items from the list can change their appearances and a Pieces mode in which you are given fragments of an object and you’ll need to piece them together just so you can know which items to find.
 These may sound elaborate but they are pretty simple to grasp.

-All in all, from the many innovative scene types discussed, you can see that the creativity of the developers of many hidden object games in action as they tweak the classic make-up of a hidden object scene and turned it around!
+All in all, from the many innovative scene types, discussed, you can see that the creativity of the developers of many hidden objects games in action as they tweak the classic make-up of a hidden object scene and turned it around!
 Hopefully, we’ll be able to see a lot more of these scene types, especially the unique ones, in the future.